 As it’s still a relatively new industry, some people may not be aware that there are two ways of trading cryptocurrencies.
 You can do this via an exchange or using a cryptocurrency broker, both of which have a few differences.
-In the following, we will look at the differences to help you gain a better understanding on whether it is better to trade via an exchange or with a cryptocurrency broker.
+In the following, we will look at the differences to help you gain a better understanding on whether it is better to trade via an exchange or with a crypto broker.

 A cryptocurrency exchange works similarly to a stock exchange, whereby buyers and sellers trade based on the current market price of the cryptocurrency.
 Typically, an exchange acts as the middle-man and charges a transaction fee.
 Some clients use a bitcoin exchange for exchanging fiat currencies for bitcoin for example, whereas others simply exchange between different cryptos.
 Cryptocurrency exchanges are a common choice amongst average crypto traders, but they are less feasible for larger amounts.
-These higher volume trades are where cryptocurrency brokers may seem to be a preferable option.
+These higher volume trades are where crypto brokers may seem to be a preferable option.

 Signing up to a cryptocurrency exchange is fairly straightforward and usually involves providing and confirming an email address and creating a password.
 After signing up, you will have to go through a verification process to enable you to deposit and withdraw funds from your account, although there are a few instances where you are not required to get verified once you’ve signed up.
 Exchanges tend to respond to verification requests from a few hours to several days.

-Deposits and WithdrawalsDepositing fiat money to cryptocurrency exchanges can be onerous and is not always possible without buying crypto first.
+Depositing fiat money to cryptocurrency exchanges can be onerous and is not always possible without buying crypto first.
 These transactions are often accompanied with high fees and commissions.
 Withdrawing funds from an exchange in fiat currencies can also be time-consuming.
 You can use e-wallets and online exchanges, but this involves commissions.
 The withdrawal of funds into a bank account can also be a concern as some banks refuse to accept funds from crypto exchanges due to the origin of the money and related transactions.

 With a crypto exchange broker platform, there are an extensive range of features such as technical analysis tools and other extensions on offer that will help you with your strategies and risks more precisely.
 Another positive aspect with brokers are the tight spreads they usually offer.
 For this reason, they are popular with those interested in cryptocurrency margin trading although it’s fair to say a cryptocurrency exchange leverage can also be worth considering.

 Trading cryptocurrencies with a regulated broker provides some degree of safety to clients in the sense that if a broker is regulated with a reputable authority, e.g. CySEC, it means the company is not a scam.
 A regulated broker’s business is also strictly audited, and the client has the option to file a complaint if the broker breaches the rules.
 Regulated brokers are also members of investor compensation schemes which seek to secure clients’ claims against brokers who are unable to meet their obligations due to financial circumstances or bankruptcy.
 Finally, brokers keep their clients’ money in bank accounts, which works as an additional guarantee.

-Which should you use?There are no right or wrong answers regarding which is better, but where larger trades are concerned, an OTC desk will probably provide more attractive prices for all parties to the transaction.
+There are no right or wrong answers regarding which is better, but where larger trades are concerned, an OTC desk will probably provide more attractive prices for all parties to the transaction.
 What you should remember is that as highly volatile assets, cryptocurrencies can bring both quick profits and quick losses.
 It is important to thoroughly research the companies or exchanges you intend to use when trading cryptocurrencies.
 Cryptocurrency brokers and exchange trading both have benefits and drawbacks, hence your final decision will depend on your goals and individual preference.